The Girl Geek Academy is open for applications – September 2017!

 Chelsea Slater, Co-Founder of Liverpool Girl Geeks and Managing Director, said:

 The Girl Geek Academy has been a huge success.
-It’s been so inspiring working with 15 girls who have continued to work hard week on week so that they can have careers within technology.
-I can’t wait to see them shine!
+It’s been so inspiring working with 15 girls who have continued to work hard each week so that they can have careers within technology.
+We can’t wait to see them shine!

 Ana Botella, Head of Programme at FACT, said: